Slenderman, Ben Drowned, Candle Cove and all that good stuff.

 What do these Creepypasta stories reveal?

-They play on fears we've held as long as humanities been alive.
+They play on fears we've held as long as humanity has been around.
 Fear of the unknown and fear of death.
 They range from haunted toys, to dangerous cryptids, to the exploitation of our nostalgia.
 Stories like Ben Drowned used a beloved video game to create a dark and sinister story, creating a sense of cognitive dissonance.
 Even something so innocent cannot be trusted.

 Some played on our more modern fears, written in a time when the internet was still new.
 Smile Dog is a great example - revolving around the circulation of a haunted image which it forces to email to other people.
 There was an incredible excitement back then, but also a lurking fear.
 After all, you never know who you could be talking to.